-NOTE: If Auto feed is required, the Leadscrew Forward/Neutral/Reverse Lever should be set to FORWARD.
+NOTE: If Auto feed is required, the Lead screw Forward/Neutral/Reverse Lever should be set to FORWARD.
 If Auto feed is not required, the lever may be set to Neutral.
 To do this, grasp the knurled handle and pull out against spring pressure.
-Holding the handle in this position, move the lever until the point, on its end, locates in the middle pit mark in the casing.
+Holding the handle in this position, move the lever until the point end is in the middle pit mark in the casing.

-5. Proceed to start the machine as described in Section.
-A above.
-6. If the machine is finished with or is to be left unattended, turn the F/O/R switch to the OFF position then disconnect from the mains supply.
+5. Proceed to start the machine as described previously.
+6. If you are done working, or if the machine is to be left unattended, turn the F/O/R switch to the OFF position then disconnect from the wall outlet.